picandocodigo/List-Category-Posts/readme.txt

 = 0.18.3 =
 * Small excerpt fix, some readme file fixing too.
+* Not showing the_content for password protected posts.

 = 0.18.2 =
 * Small fixes.
 Should work for name parameter in all cases now.